magento/devdocs/guides/v2.0/extension-dev-guide/component-registration.md

 ##{{page.menu_title}}

-Magento components (modules, themes, and languages) are registered in the Magento system through the Magento `ComponentRegistrar` class.
+Magento components, including modules, must be registered.
+Components (modules, themes, and languages) are registered in the Magento system through the Magento `ComponentRegistrar` class.

 Each component must have a file called `registration.php` in their root directory.
 Depending on the type of component, registration is performed through registration.php by adding to it as follows: